 Java

-# This basic workflow # will help you get started with SourceCraft CI/CD# Configuring a trigger event to execute a workflowon:# Executing a workflow to send changes to the main branch# of the remote repository or creating a pull request to the main branchpull_request:-workflows: [sample-workflow]
+# This basic workflow # will help you get started with SourceCraft CI/CD# Configuring a trigger event to execute a workflowon:# Executing a workflow triggered by sending changes to the remote repository's main branch# or by creating a pull request for the main branchpull_request:-workflows: [sample-workflow]

 filter:source_branches: ["**", "!test**"]